Garvin Gate Blues Festival

 1994 – Mississippi Meets Chicago

 The 1994 festival featured Junior Kimbrough on Friday and Willie Kent & The Gents with Bonnie Lee on Saturday.
 The Walnut Street Blues Band also performed Saturday night.
 There was a benefit afterward for local bluesman Henry Woodruff at The Rudyard Kipling with the Dennis Ervin Band.
+Howard Rosenberg came on as the festival chair of the Garvin Gate Association.

 1995 – Louisville’s 11th Largest Event